Hugh Aljoe News

-The Noble Foundation's small grains breeding program is the longest running breeding program in the Foundation's history.
+The Noble Research Institute's small grains breeding program is the longest running breeding program in the Foundation's history.
 This ongoing work has produced four new small grains cultivars over the past few years.

 It is a good time for producers to inventory forages - including what is going to be harvested and stored as hay (or silage) as well as the production remaining in the pastures that will be grazed.

 The intuitive approach to determining stocking rate adjustments uses producers' experience and historical information.

 Native grass plantings are of increased interest to producers.
 The pros relative to introduced perennial pasture grasses are noteworthy.

 The adage "you cannot manage what you do not measure" has many applications, including stocking rate or, more accurately, carrying capacity.
 However, in the management of beef cattle operations, carrying capacity has traditionally received little attention.

 In recent years, grazing-type alfalfa varieties have been released, providing opportunities to livestock operations as a low-input, high-return forage, if managed properly; stands typically could last three to five years with good management.

 The second in a series on the Agricultural Division's plans to meet current and future agricultural needs.

 Forage sampling in a standing pasture allows us to get a feed value estimate of forages that will be fed to livestock.
 Pasture and Range Consultant Hugh Aljoe demonstrates two forage sampling methods...